How To Fill Out The Rhode Island Articles of Organization

 In this section, you will declare the federal tax status of the LLC.

 You have the options for partnership, corporation, or disregarded, and can be confusing to answer.
-One of the great benefits of having an LLC is the tax flexibility, and you can elect to have it taxed like a partnership, corporation, or disregarded entity (sole proprietorship) and you can change it later.
+One of the great benefits of having an LLC is the tax flexibility.
+You can elect to have the LLC taxed like a partnership, corporation, or disregarded entity (sole proprietorship) and you are able to change it.
 You are still filing as an LLC but electing how the entity is taxed.

 This section doesn’t actually make the election.
 That will be done when filing the EIN with the Internal Revenue Service (IRS).
 We have a guide to filing an EIN for a Rhode Island LLC.
 It only takes about 5 minutes and doesn’t cost you anything.